The Pint X Project

 Pint X Get!

-Right away, I knew that getting past the pushback barrier would be the toughest hurdle.
+Right away, I knew that getting comfortable with Pint X pushback would be my toughest hurdle.
 As you may know, the Pint X has pushback at around 16mph.
-For experienced riders, this quickly becomes a major buzzkill.
-I cruise on my other boards at around 17mph, which means I was constantly getting reprimanded by the Pint X to slow down just when I was about to reach my comfortable cruising speed.
-Pushback on the Pint X is also extreme.
+For speed demons, this can be a challenge to adjust to.
+Cruising speed on my other boards is around 18mph, which means I was constantly getting pushback on the Pint X just when I was about to reach my comfortable speed.
+Pushback on the Pint X is also very different from the XR.
 It forces your entire center of gravity backwards, much unlike the gentle nose raise of the XR.
-At speed, this harsh pushback throws you off balance and completely ruins the fun of the ride until pushback is over.
-Of course, this is probably the intended experience, but I knew I could do better than that and I didn't need someone to slap my hand with a soup ladle every time I squeak over 16mph.
+Of course, this is probably the intended experience as it is harder to ignore the board's warnings, but I wanted to see how far I could tune the board to get more performance from it (at my own risk, of course!)
+The Pint X is capable.
+With similar internals, it should be able to keep up with stock XRs, which have gentle pushback around 19mph.

 I already had a dialed in street board in my Growler, but I figured that maybe the Pint X would give me an edge with the stock fender and form factor for the frequent trips to the grocery store, coffee shop, or what-have-you.
-With Onewheels being so expensive, I felt that this new board would need to carve out a niche for itself in my quiver of boards – so I set about trying to help it do that, mostly just out of curiosity.
-Could the Pint X, a controversial board by Future Motion since its inception, be turned into a street rider as dank as the Growler, which is often considered the peak street ride setup?
+I felt that this new board would need to carve out a niche for itself in my quiver of boards – so I set about trying to help it do that, mostly just out of curiosity.
+Could the Pint X be turned into a street rider as fun as the Growler, which I consider the peak street ride setup?

 Low Hanging Fruit